UPCTZ/NAIAD/README.md

 6. Solve the bounded minimum-norm allocation and replay both command sequences through the stateful actuator.
 7. Check the replay against recorded thrust, verify energy closure, and evaluate both traversal directions separately.

-This README documents the manuscript.
-Installation commands, executable entry points, checkpoint and dataset downloads, and a software license are not specified in the supplied paper and must be documented with the corresponding repository release.

 ## Scope and Future Work

 The reported evidence concerns one simulated vehicle layout, one controller checkpoint, and its trained tracking task.
 Physical-vehicle validation, comparisons across actuator layouts, and onboard monitoring with recovered clauses and idle-actuation metrics are identified as future work.